tfausak/imp/README.md

 ## Limitations

-Due to limitations in how GHC plugins work, Imp cannot be used to automatically import module from the same compilation unit.
+Due to limitations in how GHC plugins work, Imp cannot be used to automatically import modules from the same compilation unit.
 In typical usage this means that you cannot import modules from the same package.
 For example, this will not
 work: